 While the “stain” steeped, I used a disposable lighter to burn the edges of the map all the way around.
 Be careful not to let it burn too far in; I had to occasionally blow out the flame.
 This was done over a baking dish so the ashes would fall in it.

 When the stain was ready, I poured it into the baking dish and placed the paper in it, pushing it down into the liquid to coat the entire piece of paper.
-After a few minutes of soaking, I used my fingernail to tear some small holes into the map giving it a more aged/used look.

 Total soak time was around 10 minutes.
 The longer you leave it in, the darker it will get.
 I poured the liquid back into the coffee mug while holding the paper.
 In the photo below, you can see that the paper really doesn’t look aged or yellowed too much.
 The magic happens in the oven.